DELTA BUYS 49% OF VIRGIN ATLANTIC 2013

 When Delta purchased a 49% stake in Virgin Atlantic in 2013 and launched the Virgin Atlantic JV in 2014 it was heralded as a strategic investment that would enhance Delta’s network with greatly improved access to London Heathrow.

-Five years later, Delta’s block hour growth is nearly flat while Virgin Atlantic’s block hours have grown 33%.
+Five years later, Delta’s block hours between the US and the UK are nearly flat while Virgin Atlantic’s block hours have grown 33%.

 Unless otherwise noted, comparative figures are based on OAG data for 2018 and 2013 scheduled flying

 Since the JV launched, Virgin has increased block hours between the US and the UK by 33%.